bschmaltz/c-p2p-chat/README.txt

 	-j %new_chatroom_number%
 to request to leave a room
 	-l
+to request a list of all peers in the current chatroom:
+	-i
 to send a message to peers in the chatroom:
 	-m %message_that_you_want_to_send%